-E. Unrestricted and Permanently Restricted Net Assets
+E. Unrestricted, Temporarily, and Permanently Restricted Net Assets

 Unrestricted net assets are those whose use by the Foundation is not subject to donor-imposed restrictions.
-Permanently restricted net assets have been restricted by donors to be maintained in perpetuity, the income from which is expendable to support the activities of the Foundation
+Temporarily restricted net assets are those whose use by the Foundation has been limited by donors to a specific time period or purpose.
+Permanently restricted net assets have been restricted by donors to be maintained in perpetuity, the income from which is expendable to support the activities of the Foundation.